 A pipe dream is defined as “an unattainable or fanciful hope or scheme”.
 The phrase originated from the 18th-19th centuries when opium pipes were in vogue.
 The fantasy/illusory aspect of pipe dreams allude to the hallucinations caused by smoking opiates.

 Wiktionary, on the other hand, defines a pipe dream as “a plan, desire, or idea that will not likely work; a near impossibility.”
 I prefer this definition because it removes the ’crazy‘ and delusional elements of a pipe dream.
 Even though the odds are against you, it is not impossible.
 This leaves the door open for all kinds of opportunities.

-In today’s zeitgeist, where individuality, freedom of expression, and personal glory are celebrated cultural themes, we love to be reminded of the power of believing in our dreams, no matter how implausible they may appear to be.
+In today’s culture, where individuality, freedom of expression, and personal glory are celebrated, we love to be reminded of the power of believing in our dreams, no matter how implausible they may appear to be.
 Fictional narratives and historical accounts abound with stories of brave souls who beat the odds because they believed in the impossible.

 Who doesn’t love motivational movies like Rocky, The Pursuit of Happyness, Forrest Gump, Zootopia, Slumdog Millionaire, Field of Dreams and Karate Kid, where the protagonist triumphs after a long, arduous, and hard-won battle?
 These films provide a vicarious experience of victory, thereby awakening our own abilities to overcome obstacles and challenges along the way.

 Talented Hollywood scriptwriters and authors of fiction skillfully put together a smooth narrative that audiences can easily digest, adding an element of drama and glamour to entertain.
 This often gives a false idea of what it really takes to bring an improbable dream to fruition.
 It fails to show us how messy, complicated, and unpredictable of an affair it can be.